quantr247/quantr247.github.io/about.markdown

 My name is **Quan, Nguyen Pham Trong**

-I have many years of experience building backend systems by **Golang** run on-premises and on Cloud in banking/fin-tech, meeting the requirements of the business as well as the system's performance since 2018.
-Especially, I have knowledge, deep understand in payment industry.
-I also have experience of Devops, setup CI/CD pipeline and design architecture for systems.
+I have many years of experience building systems running on-premises and on Cloud in banking and fintech domain, meeting both business requirements and performance expectations since 2018.
+I have deep knowledge and understanding of the payment industry.
+I also have experience in Devops, setting up CI/CD pipelines, and designing system architectures.

-I look forward to continue developing my career in software industry, contributing to the success of the organization.
+I look forward to continuing my career in the software industry and contributing to the success of the organization.

 * **Address**: _Thu Duc, Ho Chi Minh City, Viet Nam_
 * **Phone**: _0981665875_